 The amendments to AASB 101 Presentation of Financial Statements require disclosure of "material" accounting policy information, instead of "significant" accounting policies.
 Unlike material, significant is not defined in Australian Accounting Standards and leveraging the existing definition of material, with additional guidance, is expected to help preparers make more effective accounting policy disclosures.
 The guidance illustrates circumstances where an entity is likely to consider accounting policy information to be material and entity-specific accounting policy information is emphasised as being more useful than generic information or summaries of the requirements of Australian Accounting Standards.
 The amendments to AASB Practice Statement 2 supplement the amendments to AASB 101 by illustrating how the four-step materiality process can identify material accounting policy information.
-When the amendment is first adopted for the year ended 30 June 2024, the amendment is not expected to have a material impact on the financial statements.
+The amendment has been first adopted for the year ended 30 June 2024; however, has not had a material impact on the financial statements.